Transfer Credit: CSU; UC credit limitations. See counselor.

 C-ID: MATH 110

-(Business Division) Descriptive and inferential statistics.
+.
+(Business Division) (Business and Enrollment Management Division) Descriptive and inferential statistics.
 Collection, analysis, and presentation of business and economic data using probability techniques, hypothesis testing, and predictive strategies to facilitate decision-making.
-Topics include measures of central tendency, and deviation; probability and sampling distributions; statistical inference; correlation and linear regression; analysis of variance, chi square, and t-tests; and, application of technology for statistical analysis including the interpretation of the relevance of the statistical findings.
+Topics include measures of central tendency and deviation, probability and sampling distributions; statistical inference, correlation, and linear regression analysis of variance, chi-square, and t-tests, and, application of technology for statistical analysis, including the interpretation of the relevance of the statistical findings.
 No credit if taken after STAT 018, 050, or 050H.
 Total of 54 hours lecture and 54 hours laboratory.

 Transfer Credit: CSU; UC credit limitations.
 See counselor.